The Music Building - picturing music visually.

 These chords can also be represented generically using Roman numerals.

 I - ii - iii - IV - V - vi - vii.
-Notice how the upper case represent the 3 Major chords, lower case represent the 3 minors and the half-diminished.
+Notice how the upper case represent the 3 Major chords, lower case represent the 3 minors and the half-diminished (otherwise known as 'minor7flat5').

 These Roman numerals can now apply to all 12 keys.
 They are referred to in spoken language as the 'One Chord', the 'Two Chord', the 'Three Chord', etc. You might hear in a recording studio, for example, the producer saying to the musicians "Bring it all down to a whisper when you hit the Three Chord at bar 12" or "Watch out for the stop when we get to the Four Chord".
 The players will automatically know which chords the instructions refer to, because they know the key the tune is being played in.
 If the singer decides to use another key that is more suitable for her voice, the Roman numerals will remain unchanged, the instructions will still apply and the musicians will automatically know what the new chords are. (because the know their keys.)